chevah/geck/docs/styleguide/generic.rst

 ========

 * All comments should be valid sentences and should end with a full stop (.).
+  In this way it is easier to see if the information is complete, or that someone forget to complete a sentence.

 * Try to write code so that it speaks for itself, and so that a comment is not required.
+  Comments and code have a bad habit of getting out of sync and this will lead to the confusion as you might not know whether the comment or the code is expected behaviour.
+  To mitigate this, we have test, which have special docstrings.

 * Try to name variables, methods, functions so that they communicate their intent.